What is income protection?

 This definition can vary hugely based on the kind of job you do – i.e. whether it requires you to sit down all day vs. do heavy lifting all day – but rest assured: any medical condition that stops you from being able to do your job will be fairly assessed in the context of what you do.
 Own occupation is the most common assessment definition in the income protection market – and it's also the one which provides the most financial security going into the future.

 That said, there are other definitions that could come into play depending on your circumstances at the time of making a claim – like whether or not you're unemployed and, if so, how long for.
-In a case like this, it’s likely that you’d be assessed against slightly stricter criteria, in which the insurer’s definition of incapacity is based on your inability to do everyday things that aren't necessarily related to your job – like your ability to walk, lift, use stairs, or get in and out of car.
-Insurers usually call this ADL definition – which stands for ‘activities of daily living’ – or homemaker definition.
+In a case like this, it’s likely that you’d be assessed against slightly stricter criteria, in which the insurer’s definition of incapacity is based on your inability to do everyday things that aren't necessarily related to your job – like your ability to walk, lift, use stairs, or get in and out of a car.
+Insurers usually call this ADL definition – which stands for ‘activities of daily living’ – work tasks definition or homemaker definition.

 What doesn't income protection cover?